Introduction

 - CLI flag:

-agsh -p write - Environment variable:
+agsh --permission write - Environment variable:

 export AGSH_PERMISSION=write